Edit the firmware

 cd sam pio run

-At the end you should see some output similar to this:
+After a lot of compilation messages you should see an output similar to this:

 Keep in mind that if your computer is not configured to automount new drives you will need to mount your sck manually (as any other USB drive).